gabrieldominguezduran/agenda-app/README.md

 rails db:system:change --to=jdbc
 ```

-Then run to set up the db:
+Then run the migrations to set up the db:

 ```ruby
 rails db:migrate
 ```

 #### 3. Start the Rails server

-Start the rails server

 ```ruby
 rails s